OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-17-Agile-another-take-on-estimates.md

     - Story Points
     - Rolling Average
 teaser:
-    info: Can Data help tell the story of a team?
+    info: Can data help tell the story of a team?
 And how, by understanding its story, can a team become better at foreseeing its future?
     image: francois_gerthoffert/agile-estimates/weekly-velocity.png
 header:
     version: small